 Portugal’s second largest metropolis is home to around 1.7 million people in its greater urban area.
 However the city itself can still feel quite sleepy, certainly in comparison to Lisbon and it only really livens up at the weekend.
 Therefore it may suit those looking for the benefits of living in a big city but with a slightly slower pace of life than you find in the capital.

-The cost of living in Porto is marginally less than in Lisbon but it does depend on which neighbourhood you opt for and those happy to live away from the centre in one of the outer suburbs or towns in the Porto area should save more.
+The cost of living in Porto is less than in Lisbon but it does depend on which neighbourhood you opt for and those happy to live away from the centre in one of the outer suburbs or towns in the Porto area should save more.

-Estimated Living Costs in Porto – 800-1150 Euros/month
+- Estimated Living Costs in Porto – 1000-1500 Euros/month

 4. Lagos

-If you’re not fussed about city living and more interested in spending time by the ocean in beautiful surroundings than the town of Lagos on the Algarve Coast may be your best option.
+If you’re not fussed about city living and are more interested in spending time by the ocean in beautiful surroundings than the town of Lagos on the Algarve Coast may be your best option.

 During the summer months, it transforms from a sleepy town of around 20,000 permanent residents into a bustling destination as tourists, backpackers and seasonal residents arrive to enjoy its many beaches and party in its old town which is full of lively bars and restaurants.

-This can push prices up for local residents and certainly during the summer months, you are likely to spend more in Lagos than in other destinations, even within the Algarve such as the larger cities of Portimao and Faro.
+This can push prices up for local residents and certainly during the summer months, you are likely to spend more in Lagos than in other destinations, even within the Algarve such as the larger cities of Portimao, Albufeira and Faro.
 However you can get some bargain accommodation away from the peak tourist season as many home owners only come for the summer and are happy to let their apartments out during the rest of the year at discounted rates.

-Estimated Living Costs in Lagos – 800-1250 Euros/month
+- Estimated Living Costs in Lagos – 1100-1600 Euros/month

 5. Setubal

-Estimated Living Costs in Setubal – 800-1050 Euros/month
+- Estimated Living Costs in Setubal – 950-1450 Euros/month

 Estimated Living Costs Calculation Explained: